 In the whale world, being called a “dwarf” is definitely a relative term – the Dwarf Minke Whales that can be found in the waters of the Great Barrier Reef still average just under eight metres in length, with a weight of up to five tons.
 Dwarf Minke whales, much like the Humpbacks, are a fairly social creature and will often approach boats and other marine vessels out of curiosity which makes spotting them – despite their relatively few numbers – quite an easy task.
 Dwarf Minkes are distinct from their larger cousins not only due to their slightly smaller size but also due to different bodily markings which are clearly visible.
 Common differences in colourations that can be found on the Dwarf Minke whale include white shoulder and flipper bases, grey tips on their flippers, and large dark patches which line their throats.
 Around 200 individual Dwarf Minke whales make their way to the Great Barrier Reef each season, with their distinctive markings making it quite easy to recognise individual members of the whale pod.

 As with the Humpbacks, Dwarf Minkes were also once targets of a thriving whaling industry; this has likewise been curtailed since regulations were put in place.
-Natural predators may also play a small factor as due to their slightly smaller size than the average whale, they become a target for such ocean predators as tiger or great white sharks or killer or false killer whales.
-Their relatively small calves are also particularly vulnerable to attack, which can make the parents especially protective of their young.
+Natural predators may also play a small factor as due to their slightly smaller size than the average whale, they become a target for such ocean predators as Tiger or Great White Sharks or Killer Whales.
+Small calves are also particularly vulnerable to attack, which can make the parents especially protective of their young.

-The diet of the Bottlenose dolphin consists of a variety of smaller fish and marine life including squid, crab, prawns and other smaller creatures, and are renowned for their teamwork in rounding up prey much like herding farm animals.
-In order to locate their food, the dolphins use a form of “natural sonar” based on echoes and use it to determine both the location and distance of their potential target – yet another reflection of their intelligence.
-In fact, due to their smarts, dolphins have shown an easy ability to respond to training from humans and are thus a fixture at many popular marine-based theme parks throughout the world where they can be seen performing spectacular stunts.
+The diet of the Bottlenose Dolphin consists of a variety of smaller fish and marine life including Squid, Crab, prawns and other smaller creatures and are renowned for their teamwork in rounding up prey much like herding farm animals.
+In order to locate their food, the Dolphins use a form of “natural sonar” based on echoes and use it to determine both the location and distance of their potential target – yet another reflection of their intelligence.
+In fact, due to their smarts, dolphins have shown an easy ability to respond to training from humans and as a result are a fixture at many popular marine-based theme parks throughout the world where they can be seen performing spectacular stunts.